ttsirkia/adilok-raspberry/README.md

 The configuration file is by default read from the current directory.
 However, you can give any other config file as an optional parameter.

+## Debugging

+Use the command line parameter `--debug` to start the program in debug mode.
+It allows to set and clear bits by giving the corresponding bit number.

 ## License

 **Do not use this software for any safety-critical purposes!**